jyg/mob/README.md

 **Installation**

-Download from https://github.com/jyg/mob/releases/tag/mob-0.2 , uncompress and copy **mob** folder into the externals directory of your desktop puredata installation (pd >= 0.52).
+Download from https://github.com/jyg/mob/releases/tag/mob-0.3 , uncompress and copy **mob** folder into the externals directory of your desktop puredata installation (pd >= 0.52).

-Copy the content of subfolder named 'export' into the MobMuPlat directory on your mobile device.

 **Usage**